alphagov/verify-matching-service-adapter/verify-matching-service-test-tool/README.md

 ### Adding additional scenarios

+You can add or amend existing example test datasets.
+If you are running in legacy mode, these can be found in `examples/legacy/match` and`examples/legacy/no-match` folders.
-You can add or amend existing test scenarios in the `examples/legacy/match` and `examples/legacy/no-match` folders.
-For the universal matching dataset, add or amend the test scenarios in `examples/universal-dataset/match` and `examples/universal-dataset/no-match`.
+If you are running in universal matching dataset mode, these can be found in `examples/universal-dataset/match` and `examples/universal-dataset/no-match`.

+For scenarios under the corresponding `no-match` folder, the testing tool will expect a no match response from your local matching service.

+For scenarios under the corresponding `match` folder, the testing tool will expect a match response from your local matching service.

 Add any additional test scenarios as new JSON files within these folders.